cambiotraining/awd-pathogen-bioinformatics/materials/01-introduction/01-awd_genomic_surveillance.md

 ::: {.callout-tip}
 #### Key Points

-- Recognise the role of genomic surveillance in pathogen surveillance.
-- Summarise the main methods and steps involved in genomic sequencing analysis.
-- Describe the etiology of acute watery diarrhoea (AWD) and how it relates to the _Vibrio cholerae_ bacterium.
-- Outline the main features of the _Vibrio cholerae_ genome and its strains.
-- List the key questions addressed by pathogen genomic surveilance.

 - Genomic surveillance is a crucial tool in tracking and monitoring the spread of pathogens.
 It helps identify disease outbreaks, track transmission routes, and understand the genetic diversity of pathogens.
 - Genomic sequencing involves determining the complete genetic code of an organism.
 Steps include DNA extraction, library preparation, sequencing, and bioinformatics analysis.